-Furthermore, the Department of Education is tasked with preparing an annual report summarizing the incidents of bullying and cyberbullying, which will be submitted to various legislative leaders and the Attorney General's office of civil rights.
-The bill also stipulates that the Department will maintain and aggregate records of these reports and publish a public database of the data organized by school.
+Furthermore, the Department of Education is tasked with preparing an annual report detailing the number and types of bullying incidents, which will be submitted to various legislative leaders and the attorney general's office of civil rights.
+The department is also required to maintain and aggregate records of these reports and publish a public database of the data organized by school.
 The act is set to take effect on July 1, 2025.

 Statutes affected: